 When you're staying in a place called "The Natural Island" you can expect to spend your days outdoors.
 In Calibashie this is especially true.
 It is often noted as the most scenic and unspoiled region of Dominica, filled with hiking trails that lead to a national park on one side and a forest reserve on the other, waterfalls, hot springs, and even an organic farm that is open to the public.

-Do you hope to enjoy more of your vacation seeing the local flaura and fauna?
-There are quite a few hiking trails and some nature preserves near Calibishie.
+Do you want to enjoy more of your vacation seeing the local flaura and fauna?
+There are quite a few hiking trails and some nature preserves nearby.

-Morne Diablotin National Park is a popular nature preserve situated 5.4 mi.
+Morne Diablotin National Park is a great nature preserve found 5.4 mi.
 South West of central Calibishie.
 Established in the year 2000, Morne Diablotin National Park serves as a safe haven for the Sisserou Parrot, the symbol of Dominica that has sadly been driven to the verge of extinction.

 |Hiking Trail||5.2 mi.
 Southeast of Central Calibishie|